First Aid: Tick Bites

 - The tick might have been on the skin for more than 24 hours.

 - Part of the tick remains in the skin.

 - A rash of any kind develops (especially a red-ringed bull's-eye rash or red dots on wrists and ankles).

 - The bite area looks infected (increasing warmth, swelling, pain, or oozing pus).

 - Symptoms like fever, headache, tiredness, stiff neck or back, or muscle or joint aches develop.

 - After kids play outside, check their skin and hair — especially the scalp, behind the ears, around the neck, in the eyebrows and eyelashes, and under the arms.

 - When playing in wooded areas, kids should wear long-sleeved shirts and pants and tuck pant legs into their socks.

-- Use an insect repellent with at least 10% to 30% DEET for protection against bites and stings in kids older than 2 years, always carefully following the directions for application.
+- Use an insect repellent with at least 10% to 30% DEET for protection against bites and stings in kids older than 2 years.
+Always carefully follow the label directions for applying.

 - Avoid tick-infested areas.